sacah/ar-workshop/Challenge1/readme.md

 ![Image of tabs styled in app](Styled.png)

 Each section in this document is designed to give you the building blocks required to style the app.
-Read through **Learning** section, then doing the **Action** section.
+Read through each **Learning** section, then doing the **Action** section.
 Some sections might also have a **Dive deeper** block, if at the end you'd like to know more, come back to these sections.

 If you get stuck at any point, feel free to ask questions.
-If you can't get through everything in this workshop, this document is able to be accessed and continued from any internet connected device.
+If you can't get through everything in the workshop, this document is able to be accessed and continued from any internet connected device.

 ## HTML overview
 **Learning**